BakkerGames/GRIF/README.md

 GRIF uses the DAGS scripting language, which was developed specifically for Interactive Fiction text games.

 GRIF is written in C# .NET 8.
-The full source is available, plus the required [GRIFTools](https://github.com/BakkerGames/GRIFTools) library containing the GROD, DAGS, and GRIFDataIO projects.
+The full source is available, plus the required [GRIFTools](https://github.com/BakkerGames/GRIFTools) library containing the GROD, DAGS, and GameData projects.
 GRIF compiles to various Windows and Linux binaries.

 Check out the "Cloak Of Darkness" and "Tic Tac Toe" demo games to see some of the features of GRIF.